 A late goal from Accrington substitute Mallik Wilks ensured County had to leave the Wham Stadium with just a point after a 1-1 draw against Accrington Stanley.

-Both goals came after a relatively low-key opening 45 minutes, neither side creating any decent opportunities, as it was more a defensive battle in the first-half.
+Both goals came after a relatively low-key opening 45 minutes, neither side creating any decent opportunities, as it was more of a defensive battle in the first-half.

-But Nouble, who had looked menacing throughout that opening half, made sure that the spell of few chances didn’t transpire into the second-half, scoring just two minutes after the break.
+But Frank Nouble, who had looked menacing throughout that opening half, made sure that the spell of few chances didn’t transpire into the second-half, scoring just two minutes after the break.